 For tournament competition, each player starts with 20 life and 20 dice.
 For fun games, feel free to use 15 life and 15 dice instead.
 Each player will choose two different Basic Action Cards and up to eight character and/or action cards.
 While you can use heroes and villains together, or characters from different teams, you can't use two cards with the same name (even if they have different subtitles).
-For example, if you choose Wasp: Fashionista, you cannot also choose Wasp: Pixie.
+For example, if you choose White Tiger: Hero for Hire, you cannot also choose White Tiger: Razor Sharp.
 Your 20 dice can be distributed among your eight cards however you like, as long as no individual card has more than the maximum number of dice listed on it.
 Each card must have at least one die.